-This page has a list of tomatoes that we have carried in the past, we do not necessarily have all of these varieties for sale this year.
-For more information, and a list of tomatoes we have this year see the 2020 update page.
+This page has a list of tomatoes that we have carried in the past, we do not necessarily have all of these varieties for sale every year.
+For more information, and a list of tomatoes we have this year see the 2022 update page.

 In 2005, Craig LeHoullier of North Carolina commented in a Garden Web Forum that there was not much of a selection of dwarf tomatoes that had heirloom quality flavor.
 He thought it would be a good idea to breed some of the better ones with some good tasting heirlooms.

 Patrina Patrina Nuske-Small of Australia decided to try a few crosses and see if they would pollinate.
 They did and the Dwarf Tomato Project was started.
 With a goal of creating great tasting dwarf tomatoes and an all volunteer crew on two continents, history is being made.
 No giant plant companies, no plant botanists, just ordinary gardeners who love tomatoes and the thrill of finding new varieties.
 Over the last 10 years almost 40 new varieties have been released that will bring great taste to space challenged gardeners.

 We are happy to carry some of these varieties and will be adding more each year.

 Dwarf plants have very thick central stems and unique wrinkly darker bluish green leaves that may be either potato or regular leaf in shape.
 They also start out smaller so seedlings will look smaller than regular tomatoes plants.

 Please note that dwarfs are quite heavy producers and will need support to help with the weight of the branches even though they are short.